 From my bookshelf- The Four by Scott Galloway

 I am not a corporate person.
-I am an MBA and swam the corporate before jumping out of it gasping for breath and a meaningful life.
-I use to be 6 years ago, but the business minds( Jeff Bezos, Mark Zuckerberg, Sundar Pichai and Tim Cook) still intrigue me, as I look awestruck at their whale of ambition and scale of success, the vision they have and the confusion they have spread.
-It is no child's play to say the least.
-I cannot write anything that does justice to their persona, mind and their business.
+I am an MBA and swam the corporate before jumping out of it, gasping for breath and meaningful life.
+I use to be 6 years ago, but the business minds( Jeff Bezos, Mark Zuckerberg, Sundar Pichai, and Tim Cook) still intrigue me, as I look awestruck at their whale of ambition and scale of success, the vision they have and the confusion they have spread.
+It is no child's play, to say the least.
+I cannot write anything that does justice to their persona, mind, and their business.
 I can at most write what they have come to mean for an ordinary person with an ordinary life like mine.

 truest meaning of the word.
-I use technology for enabling me and not in
+I use technology to enable me and not to define my life.

 I am not casual about money.